henriquesimoes/heroquest/README.md

 #### Troubleshooting

-If you get an issue with some of the Maven plugins, you can force them to be updated, and also to install all dependencies listed in the [`pom.xml`](pom.xml) file, with the following command:
+If you get an issue with some of the Maven plugins, you can force them to be updated, which will also install any missing dependencies listed in the [`pom.xml`](pom.xml) file.
+For doing so, use the following command:
 ```shell script
 $ mvn clean install -U
 ```